 We do not wish to exclude a pupil from school but in certain instances this maybe absolutely necessary.

 An exclusion from school, either fixed or permanent, is an extremely serious sanction and should be regarded as such by students, parents and teachers.
-The Headteacher (or designated Deputy Headteacher if Headteacher is absent) is the only person who can effect an exclusion.
+The Headteacher (or designated Deputy Headteacher if the Headteacher is absent) is the only person who can sanction an exclusion.